jplusplus/rentswatch-scraper/README.rst

         # Use existing properties `totalRent` and `livingSpace` as they were
         # extracted before this one.
         pricePerSqm = ComputedField(fn=lambda s, values: values["totalRent"] / values["livingSpace"])
-        # This full exemple use private properties to find latitude and longitude.
+        # This full exemple uses private properties to find latitude and longitude.
         # To do so we use a buid-in function named `convert` that transforms an
         # address into a dictionary of coordinates.
         _latLng = ComputedField(fn=lambda s, values: geocode(values['_address'], 'FRA') )